civicteam/reliquary/README.md

 A local backup is stored at `.secrets/<secret-version-id>.json`.
 The contents of `.secrets/current.json` are then uploaded to AWS.

-It updates on AWS the secrets than it writes to current.json

 -r, --region [value]

 Parameter to set AWS Region, it is optional and defaults to us-east-1